-Have a Happy and Healthier Thanksgiving
+Have a Happier and Healthier Thanksgiving

 Stay active.
 Taking a walk or playing football can burn calories and become a new family tradition.